brewdo/brewdo/README.md

 brewdo works and I use it personally, but I do recommend you make sure your system is backed up before running `brewdo install`.

+brewdo has been tested on:

+-   OS X 10.9 Mavericks (primary development platform)

+-   OS X 10.8 Mountain Lion

 Installation
 ----